-Market demand for low SO2 or SO2-free wine is increasing as winemakers attempt to produce wines suitable for consumers suffering from food intolerances.
-For winemakers, embracing this philosophy means a greater commitment of time and responsibility in avoiding the risk of exposing an unprotected wine to chemical and microbiological modifications.
+Market demand for low $SO_2$ or $SO_2$ -free wine is increasing as winemakers attempt to produce wines suitable for consumers suffering from food intolerances.
+For winemakers, embracing this philosophy means a greater commitment of time and responsibility in avoiding the risk of exposing an unprotected wine to chemical and microbiological changes.
 With the recent approval of products such as chitosan and PVI/ PVP, it is now easier to replace sulfur dioxide.

-SO, ACTIVITIES
+SO2 ACTIVITIES

-The three reasons for using $SO_2$ in the pre-fermentation stage are to:
+Three reasons to use SO2 during pre-fermentation:

-Protect juice from oxidation

-• Minimize laccase activity in the case of Botrytis infected grapes

-• Control the growth of microorganisms that can damage wine quality.
+- 1. Protect juice from oxidation - 2.
+Minimize laccase activity in the case of Botrytis infected grapes - 3.
+Control growth of microorganisms that can harm wine quality